maxmindlin/telegraf-rust/README.md

 ### Timestamps

-Timestamps are an optional filed, if not present the Telegraf daemon will set the timestamp using the current time.
+Timestamps are optional.
+If not present, the Telegraf daemon will set the timestamp using the current time.
 Timestamps are specified in nanosecond-precision Unix time, therefore `u64` must implement the `From<T>` trait for the field type, if the implementation is not already present:

 ```rust